WELCOME TO THE OARS COMMUNITY

 This technical report is a collection of white papers that outline in seven Outcome Chapters the OARS programme, highlighting the key outputs and products, describing the research and outreach activities and identifying the key inputs and partners necessary to successfully implement each Outcome.

-Professor Steve Widdicombe, Plymouth Marine Laboratory
+Professor Steve Widdicombe, University of Khorfakkan

 “Across our planet, ocean acidification poses a real, and rapidly accelerating, threat to marine ecosystems and the people who depend on those ecosystems for their wellbeing and livelihoods.
 To meet this challenge we all need to act, from individuals and small groups to large multi-national organisations and governments.
 By publicly committing your action to OARS you not only show your own intention to address the growing ocean acidification crisis, but you also inspire others to join you and identify their own contributions.
 Whatever you can contribute, no matter how small it may seem, every single action counts and we welcome you all to become a part of delivering the ambitions and outcomes of the OARS UN Ocean Decade programme.”